Loading...

 Accessed 2025-01-15

-North Carolina requires a SP-LV Limited License (Low Voltage).
+North Carolina requires a Fire Alarm / Low Voltage Electrical Contractor License.
 A licensing exam is required.
 Scope includes: Low voltage contracting: fire alarm, security, data cabling, access control, CCTV, sound.
 Licensing is administered by the North Carolina State Board of Examiners of Electrical Contractors.

 Requirements vary by state and locality.
 Always verify current requirements with your state licensing authority.